krimdomu/service-frontend/README.md

 ```

-The last line of a Rexfile is normaly a true value.
-This is not always needed, but it is safer to include it.
+Inside the task we just call the tasks from the modules we have included above.
+All tasks can be called as a normal perl function, as long as the taskname doesn't conflict with other perl functions.

 ```perl
 # the last line of a Rexfile
 1;
 ```
+The last line of a Rexfile is normaly a true value.
+This is not always needed, but it is safer to include it.

 ## Test before ship